jimkardy/terpodman/readme.md

 # terpodman

 Podman for Termux.
 Run real OCI containers on any non-rooted Android phone.

 WARN, it's still in beta, always use the one linear or the latest binarys!!!
 Also deleting, uninstalling the packages must be done manually for now.

+Works best on 64 bit (less stable on 32 bit)!!!

 ```
 terpodman pull alpine